 The Betterment platform charges a 0.25% management fee for its basic Betterment Digital accounts and a 0.40% fee for its Betterment Premium service.

-Vanguard is one of the biggest player in the financial game.
+Vanguard is one of the biggest players in the online brokerage industry.

 In 1976 Vanguard released the Vanguard 500 Index Fund, which was the first index fund available to the masses.
 Though the initial offering of the fund was quite underwhelming, raising just $11 million versus a target of $150 million, the concept eventually took off.

 Since then, Vanguard has pioneered many other low-cost investment vehicles with a focus on leveling the playing field for smaller investors.

 Now Vanguard, the king of low-cost investing, has entered the roboadvisor game with a middle-ground option between the beginner-oriented Betterment and the high net-worth clients of Personal Capital.

 Vanguard’s Digital Advisor platform has low fees and a human advisor working behind the scenes to guide the machines.
 The minimum to get started with Vanguard Personal Advisor Services is $50,000.

 Vanguard’s Digital Advisor draws from the long list of funds managed by the company.
 If you are investing with any other robo-advisor service, you likely already have some exposure to Vanguard funds.

 For example, Betterment and M1 Finance offer Vanguard funds on their platforms.
 This is due to the low-cost and abundance of options Vanguard offers to investors.
 Vanguard has created a wide variety of funds ranging from passive strategies to actively managed tactical funds.